Reference: For more information about DSSI, see the

 Some costs are associated with optimizing your storage subsystems for higher availability.
 Part of analyzing availability costs is weighing the cost of protecting data against the cost of unavailable data during failures.
 Depending on the nature of your business, the impact of storage subsystem failures may be low, moderate, or high.

-Device and data availability options reduce and sometimes negate the impact of storage subsystem failures.
+Device and data availability options reduce and sometimes negate the

 Depending on your availability requirements, choose among the availability optimizers described in Table 5-4 for applications and data with the greatest need.